Siddarth-M/NYCTaxi/README.md

  [Group23_Assignment7.ipynb](Group23_Assignment7.ipynb) -- Assignment test cases as a  Notebook file

- - VizualisationNotebooks : contains all Jupyter Notebooks + the Final_notebook.ipynb which mirrors all the visualizations provided in the presentation
+ - VizualisationNotebooks : Visualization used in the presentation are in the Presentation_Visualization folder and the visualizations done post-presentation are in the heat map  visualization folder.
  - src : contains python source codes that we used to figure the dataset out and experiment on

 ### Dataset ###